 Here’s a simple but essential fact: Clicking the “I agree” box when opening an Amazon seller’s account is the equivalent to signing a contract that says, “Yes!
 I agree to play by Amazon’s rules.”

-So, if Amazon makes a decision related to your account, like not choosing to use all the supplied keywords, don’t complain to Amazon about being “unfair” or “impinging on your rights.”
+So, if Amazon makes a decision related to your account, like not choosing to use all the supplied keywords, don’t complain about “unfairness” or “impinging on your rights.”
 You agreed.

 Now, that doesn’t mean you can’t work with the company to resolve issues, but don’t go into negotiations with guns blazing.